z669016/adventofcode-2021/README.md

 Now this was something I didn't expect at all.
 I wouldn't have solved without help of Reddit, and even then it took me a while before I understood the challenge and the logic behind it.

-Of course, I started with writing an ALU and MONAD, knowing that finding a 14 digit number would take ages doing it brute force.
+Of course, I started with writing an ALU and MONAD, knowing that finding a 14-digit number would take ages doing it brute force.

 In the code the Z-variable is being used as a stack (yes, a stack), by multiplying the current Z-value with 26
 and adding another value to it (w + constant).
 The X-variable is used to pop the top of the stack (add x z; mod x 26;)

 Overall the code contains 14 blocks, one foreach digit in the input.
-7 blocks become a push, which are the ones that contain "add x <constant>" with a constant that ensures the next "eql x w" to fail).
-The other7 blocks become a pop that check if the latest input digit equals the top of the stack + constant.
+7 blocks become a push, which are the ones that contain "add x <constant>" with a constant that ensures the next "eql x w" to fail.
+The other 7 blocks become a pop that check if the latest input digit equals the top of the stack + constant.

 Once I got the concept, I annotated the puzzle input (```src/main/resources/day24.txt```).